-Our stratospheric glide aircraft start-up intends to addresses three primary challenges on a phased basis: 1.
+Our stratospheric glide aircraft start-up intends to addresses two primary challenges on a phased basis: 1.
 Current atmospheric data collection relies on single-use weather balloons that drift unpredictably and who’s sensors are rarely recovered.
 This creates pollution and results in increased costs.
 2. Existing satellite infrastructure is prohibitively expensive and rigid, making it difficult to integrate rapid changes in sensor or communication technology.

 Read more